httptoolkit/httptoolkit-website/src/posts/announcing-terminal-interception.md

 ### Debug failing applications

 Let's imagine you're using a CLI tool, and it hates you.
 For whatever reason, it refuses to do the perfectly reasonable thing you ask for.
 It exits with some cryptic error, or just fails silently, and you're stuck.
-Maybe you just downloaded it, or maybe you wrote it yesterday and somebody has sabotaged your brilliant code overnight.
+Maybe you just downloaded it, or maybe it's your code and you've just forgotten how it works (we've all been there).

 Internally perhaps this script is talking to an HTTP service somewhere, and failing later on.
-You have no idea what it's asking for though, what it gets in response, or why the result doesn't work.
+Unfortunately, you have no idea what it's asking for, what it gets in response, or why the result doesn't work.
 Most applications aren't designed to be debugged, and can be painfully opaque.

-If you can intercept all HTTP from the app though then you see everything that's being sent, spot the error, and fix the root cause directly.
+If you can intercept all HTTP from the app then you see everything that's being sent, spot the error, and fix the root cause directly.
 Is your script requesting a file from github and then crashing trying to use it?
 When you see that github is returning unexpected HTML instead of the download, because github is down _again_, the issue gets a little clearer.

 ### Spot creepy app tracking & monitoring